 Currently, Brendan is a member of the Montgomery County CISM (Critical Incident Stress Management) Team.
 Brendan has long term recovery and is active in the 12-Step community, specifically with First Responders.
 He has a true passion for helping First Responders achieve and continue sobriety and is actively involved in several First Responder support groups and 12-Step meetings in the local area.
 In addition to chairing RESCU, Brendan volunteers his time to provide individual peer support for First Responders in treatment at RCA Devon and also has provided training for staff on police culture and the concerns police officers face throughout the treatment process.

 Alexis Fryer serves as a Primary Therapist for the First Responders group at Recovery Centers of America

 Alexis earned a Bachelor’s degree in Social Work from West Chester University, and her Master’s degree in Social Service from Bryn Mawr College.
-She is a licensed Social Worker in the state of Pennsylvania.
-While earning her Master’s degree, Alexis took specialized courses in trauma and had the privilege of being taught by a distinguished veteran.
+She is a licensed Social Worker in the state of Pennsylvania and is a Certified Clinical Trauma Professional.

 Alexis has dedicated her career to serving those battling the disease of addiction.
 She has experience working in both inpatient and outpatient substance abuse treatment settings.
 At Devon, Alexis works individually with the First Responders to assess their needs, assist in identifying their goals and formulate comprehensive treatment plans while maintaining their integrity and valor.
 Alexis also facilitates dedicated process groups specifically designed for First Responders and works closely with